karlalockhart/The-Black-Artist-Project/README.md

 ///
 HOW TO RUN THE APP
 >Runs as a Single Page Application (SPA).
 Single HTML, CSS, JavaScript files.
->Accessing either an external API or db.json mock server
+>Communicates via either an external public API or db.json using json-server --watch db.json
+>All interactions between the client and the API are handled asynchronously and use JSON as the communication format.
+No API key is required as it is an open API.
 >No redirects.
 No page reloads.
 >